Tooth Decay Under Filling

 It is possible to get tooth decay under a filling because the decay can enter into the gap between the filling and your natural tooth structure.
 This condition is called recurrent tooth decay since it is not the first time that it happened.

 There is a microscopic gap that may form where the filling meets the natural tooth structure.
 If a cavity were to form, the most likely point of entry would be that gap or junction between the filling and the tooth.
-From the photo you can see a lot of discoloration around that junction, which is the entry point for the decay.

-In case you were wondering if you have this condition called recurrent tooth decay, this article will explain everything that you need to know about it.
+In case you were wondering if you have this condition it is called recurrent tooth decay, this article will explain everything that you need to know about it.
 We'll also let you know what you should do!Good oral hygiene

 How to tell if you have tooth decay under a filling